graham-walker/youtube-dl-react-viewer/README.md

 4. Navigate to http://localhost:5000 to access the application.

-5. For further configuration, access the container's command line by running `docker exec -it youtube-dl-react-viewer_app_1 /bin/sh`.
-A complimentary `pip` installation has been provided.
+5. For further configuration, access the container's command line by running `docker exec -it youtube-dl-react-viewer_app_1 /bin/sh`. `pip` is pre-installed.

+**Please note:** youtube-dl-react-viewer is not distributed with a copy of [ytdl-org/youtube-dl](https://youtube-dl.org/).
+This may be added to the container using the command line.

+Environment variables for the backend can be specified inside the `docker-compose.yaml` file.
+A full list of supported variables is shown in the next section.

 ## Configuring Environment Variables